theqquach/SmartMuseMusicLibraryProject/README.md

 - As a user, I want to save a created playlist to my music library.
 - As a user, I want to mark songs as "favourited" and "disliked" so I can see them separately.
 - As a user, I want to see all my songs and playlists in my library.
+- As a user, I want to have the option to save my library.
+- As a user, I want to be able to load my library from file.

+## Attribution:
+- UI draws from TellerApp's UI implementation.
+- Data persistence draws from JSONSerialization's persistence implementation.